 - Is the furling partly unfurled as in picture #2?
 Wind damage will most likely result.

 - Are the halyards loose?
-Continual beating against the mast or shrouds wears the halyards and annoys other boaters—especially at night.
+Continual beating against the mast wears the halyards and annoys other boaters—especially at night.

 - Are the dock lines loose, untied or chafed?
 If they are, you could end up with scratches and gouges like picture #3.